McPherson Ridge railway cut

 The railway cut of the Gettysburg Battlefield was the place of an 1863 military engagement during the first Day of the Battle of Gettysburg, near the Edward McPherson farmhouse.
 It was an excavation in which railroad tracks had not yet been placed, but which provided a deep entrenchment.
 During the day, units from the Union Army of the Potomac deployed near the railway cut to contest the attacks of the Confederate Army of Northern Virginia.
 The Confederates were held off during the morning and early afternoon but were able to drive off the Union army due to superior numbers.

 Background

-The line of the Hanover Branch Railroad which ran from Hanover to Gettysburg ended in the northern part of Gettysburg; an additional spur was planned from to run westward from the town but at the time of the battle the proposed line was only laid out and graded.
+The line of the Hanover Branch Railroad which ran from Hanover to Gettysburg ended in the northern part of Gettysburg; an additional spur was planned to run westward from the town but at the time of the battle the proposed line was only laid out and graded.
 The unfinished portion cut through several ridges west of Gettysburg, the first cut running through Seminary Ridge, near the southern end of Oak Ridge, and another through McPherson's Ridge.
 The Chambersburg Pike ran parallel to the unfinished rail line.